First in the world

 1994

-- South Africa –full suffrage
+• South Africa – full suffrage

 This list of dates is from C. Daley and M. Nolan (eds), Suffrage and beyond: international feminist perspectives, Auckland University Press, Auckland, 1994.
-See also the International Women's Suffrage Milestones.
+See also International Women’s Suffrage Milestones.